 Creating Unplanned Work

 The first option is to create an unplanned work order.
-To create an unplanned work order, click "Start WO" under the Manage Work tab.
+To create an unplanned work order, click "Start WO" on the Manage Work page.

 Once the task is completed, the technician will be asked to record the time spent completing the task and if the asset caused any unplanned downtime.